jdtonkin/jdtonkin.github.io/Publications/index.md

 <span style="color:#999">[13]</span> **Tonkin, J. D.**, S. Stoll, A. Sundermann, and P. Haase.
 2014.
 Dispersal distance and the pool of taxa, but not barriers, determine the colonisation of restored river reaches by benthic invertebrates.
 Freshwater Biology. doi:10.1111/fwb.12387.

 <span style="color:#999">[12]</span> Chappell, E. M., D. S. Webb, and **J. D. Tonkin**.
 2014.
-Notes on sexual size dimorphism, sex ratio and movement of ground weta Hemiandrus maculifrons (Walker) (Orthoptera: Anostostomatidae) in Otanewainuku Forest, Bay of Plenty, New Zealand.
+Notes on sexual size dimorphism, sex ratio and movement of ground weta *Hemiandrus maculifrons* (Walker) (Orthoptera: Anostostomatidae) in Otanewainuku Forest, Bay of Plenty, New Zealand.
 New Zealand Entomologist.
 DOI:10.1080/00779962.2013.856377.

 <span style="color:#999">[11]</span> David, B. O., **J. D. Tonkin**, K. W. T. Taipeti and H. Hokianga.
 2014.
 Learning the ropes: mussel spat ropes improve fish and shrimp passage through culverts.
 Journal of Applied Ecology 51:214-223.

 <span style="color:#999">[10]</span> **Tonkin, J. D.**, and R. G. Death.
 2014.
 The combined effects of flow regulation and an artificial flow release on a regulated river.
 River Research and Applications.
 DOI: 10.1002/rra.2650.

 <span style="color:#999">[9]</span> **Tonkin, J. D.**, and R. G. Death.
 2013.
 Scale dependent effects of productivity and disturbance on diversity in streams.
-Fundamental and Applied Limnology 182:283-295.
-Editor’s Choice Open Access
+Fundamental and Applied Limnology 182:283-295. <span style="color:#00a1e1">Editor’s Choice Open Access</span>

 <span style="color:#999">[8]</span> **Tonkin, J. D.**, and R. G. Death.
 2013.
 Macroinvertebrate drift-benthos trends in a regulated river.
 Fundamental and Applied Limnology 182:231-245.